 •Interpret and present the outcomes.

 1. To simulate your process model, click the Simulation View button on the ribbon.
 If your diagram does not have any errors your process will display in read-only simulation mode.

-If your process model is stored in Modeler Services repository, and you want to run a simulation, your Model must be locked for edition (checked-out).
+If your process model is stored in Bizagi Modeler cloud repository, and you want to run a simulation, your Model must be locked for edition (checked-out).
 Refer to Editing Cloud Models for more information.

 2. The shapes that require information will be highlighted according to the simulation level in scope.